 Magazine

-What You Need to Know Before Retiring: A Checklist
+Your Retirement Checklist: What You Need to Do Before Retiring

-• If a pension (or other defined benefit) plan is available, what are my options (a lump-sum amount, a monthly benefit, a rollover into another retirement account, etc.)?
+• If a pension plan (or other defined benefit) is available, what are my options — a lump-sum amount, a monthly benefit, a rollover into another retirement account, etc?
 And which is right for me?
-(In the event that markets rebound in the near future, you may want to consider a plan that can account for that.)

 • Are there stock options or any other benefits that need to be exercised before (or within a specific timeframe after) retirement or “separation from service”?